James4Ever0/notes/Baidu Tieba Login (QR Code).md

-This job has no public data to refer. we need to monitor the tieba app. mitmproxy --mode socks5 --listen-port 8050 --save-stream-file logs
+This job has no public data to refer. we need to monitor the tieba app. mitmproxy --mode socks5 --listen-port 8050 --save-stream-file logs Run mitmproxy without options to generate the mitm certificate.
+Install the certificate (usually ~/.mitmproxy/mitmproxy-ca-cert.cer) in the Android phone.
+It may be needed to change the extension to .crt to install it.

 https://blog.csdn.net/qq_27644127/article/details/112987332